Last Updated on May 26, 2023

 If you are too lazy to read my 2,000 words on how to visit Tel Aviv on a shoestring, check out the video instead: bit.ly/TLV-69 🙂

-When I went to Tel Aviv this month on a budget challenge, I thought I could easily stay within my $77 / €69 budget per day – I even wanted to challenge myself and stick to $50 a day!
+When I went to Tel Aviv on a budget challenge this month, I thought I could easily stay within my US$77 / €69 budget per day – I even wanted to challenge myself and stick to US$50 a day!
 Well, it turned out that it was more of a challenge than I had anticipated.
 Tel Aviv is much more expensive than one might think, but the good news is that not everything is expensive, and if you spend your money wisely, you’ll be able to fully enjoy the city without breaking the bank.I took down all my expenses in Tel Aviv and was on the lookout for inexpensive things to do and places to eat the entire time so that I can share them with you.
 So without further ado, here are my tips on how to visit Tel Aviv on a shoestring:

 Accommodation: Hotels vs Hostels vs Airbnb